-I totally understand your concern, as I too deal with shrinkage.
-Before I got my hair cut, when I wore my hair in a wash and go and did not fluff or interfere with it, by day three my bra-strap length hair would shrink to a TWA.
+I totally understand your concern, as I, too, deal with shrinkage.
+Before I got my hair cut, when I wore my hair in a wash and go and did not fluff or interfere with it, by day three, my bra-strap length hair would shrink to a TWA.
 Annoying?
 Yes, but it can be fixed temporarily and without heat.

-I do not suggest heat as even one application of heat can cause heat damage.
-Highly-textured hair should not be subjected to heat too often as it can cause not only damage but dehydration as well.
+I do not suggest heat, as even one application of heat can cause heat damage.
+Highly-textured hair should not be subjected to heat too often, as it can cause not only damage, but dehydration as well.

 Banding is a method of stretching your hair without trying to make it bone straight.
-Simply divide hair into sections and place ponytail holders from root to tip on each section.
-Allow your hair to air-dry and then remove the bands.
-If you want even straighter hair, then you can remove the ponytail holders and wrap your hair with a silk scarf tightly to help straighten the hair.
+Simply divide hair into sections, and place ponytail holders from root to tip on each section.
+Allow your hair to air-dry, and then remove the bands.
+If you want even straighter hair, then you can remove the ponytail holders, and wrap your hair with a silk scarf tightly to help straighten the hair.
 This can cause a lot of tension, which can cause breakage, so do not use this method often.

 I use this method to prevent shrinkage on my own hair, but I prefer to use a method with less tension.
-I simply place my wet hair in a low ponytail in an ouchless barrette and remove them when my hair is almost dry.
+I simply place my wet hair in a low ponytail in an ouchless barrette and remove the barette when my hair is almost dry.
 I shake and go, and that keeps my hair from shrinking as much as it normally would.

 2. Bantu-Knot Out